I’ve written a ton of screenplays over the years with and without software. When I first started screenwriting, I asked myself this same question.

 The majority of screenplays that get made into movies start as scripts written on the computer.

-Some software (like Jarvis AI) helps you automatically write, rewrite, condense, or expand your writing.
+Some software (like Jasper AI) helps you automatically write, rewrite, condense, or expand your writing.

 Other software (like Final Draft) finetunes your screenplay with advanced revision tools such as alternate dialogue and collaboration with other writers.